We stand behind our reputation and will continue to serve our community with the values instilled by our funeral directors.

 Buford C. Updike, the oldest son, stayed with his father in the business at Huddleston.
 His wife, Frances L. Updike was the first licensed woman funeral director in Virginia.
 They continued to operate the funeral home after the death of Luther Updike in 1959.

 In 1972, Frances Updike passed away and Buford Updike became semi retired; the operation was then passed on to their daughter, Peggy U. Zimmerman and Ralph Overstreet.
 They were joined in 1973 by Wayne L. Murphy, also a licensed funeral director, who retired in 1995.
 In 1979 Updike Funeral Home opened a branch location on Route 460 West in Bedford.
 Timothy Murphy, son of Wayne Murphy, a funeral service licensee, joined the firm in 1979 and Katrina Nester, Office Manager, daughter of Peggy U. Zimmerman and Ralph Overstreet, also joined the firm in 1979.
 Steven Rezzonico, funeral service licensee joined the firm in 1993.
 Pat Lavender, also a funeral service licensee, began working with the firm in 1997.
 Dale Robertson became a member of the Updike Funeral Home staff in 2002 as a funeral service licensee.
 He retired in March 2021 and Lisa M. Wooldrige, a funeral service licensee was hired.
 Lisa comes to us after having worked at Oakey's Funeral Service in Roanoke for over 15 years.

-Peggy Zimmerman retired in 2004 and Ralph Overstreet passed away after a brief illness in May 2011.
+Peggy Zimmerman retired in 2004 and passed away on December 5, 2022 and Ralph Overstreet passed away after a brief illness in May 2011.